 "Kevin was extremely professional, responsive and knowledgeable when I came to him for help.
 I would definitely recommend O'Flaherty Law!"

-Our Naperville special needs attorney are knowledgeable, cost-effective, and friendly.
+Our Naperville special needs attorneys are knowledgeable, cost-effective, and friendly.
 If you or your loved ones are receiving disability benefits, our Naperville attorneys can help you in preparing a supplemental needs trust.
-This will allow you to accumulate assets, earn an income and receive inheritances and gifts without affecting your benefits.
+This will allow you to accumulate assets, earn an income, and receive inheritances and gifts without affecting your benefits.

 Please contact our friendly lawyers to Schedule a Consultation.